KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-4. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
+5. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-5. No image found.
+6. No image found.
-6. Typo: Found `Magic Mirror` in file `MMM-PlexSlideshow.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `MMM-PlexSlideshow.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `XMLHttpRequest` in file `MMM-PlexSlideshow.js`: Replace it with built-in fetch.
+8. Recommendation: Found `XMLHttpRequest` in file `MMM-PlexSlideshow.js`: Replace it with built-in fetch.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [PlutoTime by croxis](https://github.com/croxis/PlutoTime)